lorint/brick/v1.0/README.md

 end
 ```

 Another useful entry that can be placed in `config/initializers/brick.rb` is `Brick.additional_references` which defines additional foreign key associations, and even shows some suggested ones where possible.
-By default these are commented out, and by un-commenting the ones you would like (or perhaps even all of them), then it is as if these foreign keys were present to provide referential integrity.
+By default these are commented out, and by un-commenting the ones you would like (or perhaps even all of them), then to The Brick it will seem as if these foreign keys are present to provide referential integrity.
 If you then start up a `rails c` you'll find that appropriate belongs_to and has_many associations are automatically fleshed out.
 Even has_many :through associations are provided when possible associative tables are identified -- that is, tables having only foreign keys that refer to other tables.

 ### 1.c.
 Displaying an ERD